Arab police mutiny: Mutiny

 On the morning of 20 June 1967 Arab soldiers of the South Arabian Army mutinied setting fire to their barracks.
-They then attacked a truck containing men of 60 Squadron RCT, killing eight of the soldiers.
-The SAA mutineers then attacked Radfan Camp, killing a soldier, two policemen and a civil servant.
+They then attacked a truck containing men of 60 Squadron Royal Corps of Transport, killing eight of the soldiers.
+The SAA mutineers then attacked Radfan Camp, killing an officer of the Lancashire Regiment, two policemen and a civil servant.

 British troops of the King's Own Royal Border Regiment and the Queen's Dragoon Guards subsequently put down the SAA mutiny, rescuing officers from the camp guardroom.
-However unrest had spread to the Aden Armed Police who seized their barracks in the Crater District of Aden and fired from windows on a passing patrol of 2 Land Rovers carrying British troops, killing all except for one young soldier, Fusilier John Storey, who fled to a nearby apartment block and held a family hostage for 3 hours until back-up returned (John Storey later recounted the incident on the 1985 ITV Programme End of Empire and a more detailed account in a documentary "Britain’s Small wars - a look at Aden" in 2007.).
+However unrest had spread to the Aden Armed Police who seized their barracks in the Crater District of Aden and fired from windows on a passing patrol of 2 Land Rovers carrying British troops, killing all except for one young soldier, Fusilier John Storey (of the Royal Northumberland Fusiliers), who fled to a nearby apartment block and held a family hostage for 3 hours until back-up returned (John Storey later recounted the incident on the 1985 ITV Programme End of Empire and a more detailed account in a documentary "Britain’s Small wars – a look at Aden" in 2007.).
 The AAP, together with armed nationalist fighters, then proceeded to occupy Crater.
 Twenty-four people, including 17 British soldiers had been killed in a series of separate clashes throughout the day.

 Reoccupation of Crater District and aftermath

 On 3 July 1967, the newly arrived Argyll and Sutherland Highlanders reoccupied Crater with minimal casualties and remained in control of the district for the five months remaining until the final British withdrawal from Aden.
 On 7 November the SAA, now renamed the Arab Armed Forces of Occupied South Yemen, rallied to the National Liberation Front in a brief civil war with FLOSY.
 Following the NLF victory, the former SAA and AAP became the regular armed forces of the newly independent People's Democratic Republic of Yemen.

 The significance of the mutiny lay less in its immediate impact, which was limited to part of Aden town itself and quickly contained, than its clear illustration of the fragility of the South Arabian Federation.
-Intended as a conservative grouping of Crown Colony and inland Federation of local rulers, the Federation could not hope to survive the withdrawal of British forces.
+Intended as a conservative grouping of Crown Colony and inland local rulers, the South Arabia government could not hope to survive the withdrawal of British forces.